microchip-pic-avr-examples/dspic33a-crypto-accelerator-module/README.md

 # Crypto Accelerator Module APIs

 The included demonstration projects provide examples of the various Crypto Accelerator Module features.
 They display usage of the Crypto Accelerator Module library being consumed by the Common Crypto API and associated hardware wrappers.
-The Crypto Accelerator Module library can also be used externally by using the following APIs.
-(API Reference Link)
+The Crypto Accelerator Module library can also be used externally by using the following [APIs](https://onlinedocs.microchip.com/v2/keyword-lookup?keyword=CAM&redirect=true).

 # MISRA